mlbowser/journal2020/content/Journal_2020.md

 attached.
 It fits, but it would need to be raised on something to keep the valve fitting from having weight on it.

+![Liquid application tank in the Alumacraft.](2020-08-07_tank_in_boat.jpg)
+Liquid application tank in the Alumacraft.

 I tried assembling the apparatuses for pelleted and liquid applications.
 The pellet spreader is ready to go.
 We appear to be missing one of the nozzles from the liquid application setup.
 I wrote our staff and some others asking about this.

 ## Monday, August 10

+I worked on communicating, planning, and getting equipmet together for the Sandpiper Lake elodea application.

 # Appendixes